LordZeuss/switch-auto-mod/README.md

 # switch-auto-mod
 Automatically download necessary files and configure the SD card.

+*NOTE: Script follows this guide in terms of file locations and setup: https://nh-server.github.io/switch-guide/*

 ## Stay tuned for a proper guide/README file soon.
 This project is extremely fresh and new.
 Functional, but not the way I want it yet!
 Will be updating this soon.